Military Professional Resources Inc.: Defense contracts

 In the early 1990s, MPRI signed a 5-year contract with the U.S. State Department involving the shipment of donated medical supplies and food to former Soviet states.

 In 1998, the government of Equatorial Guinea asked MPRI to evaluate its defense systems, particularly its need for a coast guard to protect its oil reserves.
 To be eligible for the job, MPRI needed a license from the U.S. State Department.
 The Clinton administration rejected the request, citing the West African nation's human rights record.
 In 2000, after lobbying by MPRI, the State Department issued the license.
 MPRI did not reveal the terms of its contract with Equatorial Guinea.

-In 1999 MPRI signed an 18-month, $4.3 million contract to work with military in Colombia on the drug war.
-The contract expired in March 2001 and was not renewed allegedly because the Colombian Defense Ministry and its officers were upset by recommendations such as "Hit the enemy with a closed fist; do not poke at him with fingers of an open hand."
-(Note: this is a maxim of World War II German General Heinz Guderian.)
+In 1999, MPRI signed an 18-month, $4.3 million contract to work with the military in Colombia on the drug war.
+The contract expired in March 2001 and was not renewed, allegedly because the Colombian Defense Ministry and its officers were upset by recommendations such as "Hit the enemy with a closed fist; do not poke at him with the fingers of an open hand."
+(Note: This is a maxim of World War II German General Heinz Guderian.)

-According to a United States Department of Defense census, MPRI has at least 500 employees working in Iraq on 12 different contracts including mentoring civilian workers at the Ministry of Defense.
+According to a United States Department of Defense census, MPRI has at least 500 employees working in Iraq on 12 different contracts, including mentoring civilian workers at the Ministry of Defense.

-MPRI under a US Department of Defense contract conducted training and advisory services for the Afghan National Army (ANA).
-Also supported in various areas logistical and advisory services in regional areas of Afghanistan.
+MPRI, under a US Department of Defense contract, conducted training and advisory services for the Afghan National Army (ANA).
+Also supported in various areas are logistical and advisory services in regional areas of Afghanistan.

-MPRI is a contractor for the US State Department Bureau of African Affairs with training in African countries to include Uganda, with emphasis on pre-deployment training of UPDF en route to support African Union initiatives in Somalia.
+MPRI is a contractor for the US State Department's Bureau of African Affairs and provides training in African countries, including Uganda, with an emphasis on pre-deployment training of UPDF en route to support African Union initiatives in Somalia.